FREQUENTLY ASKED QUESTIONS

 Yes, your University Student Card will qualify you for the concession rate entry into AUSACA.

 I have a Seniors Card, can I pay the concession rate?

 Yes, your Seniors Card will qualify you for the concession rate entry into AUSACA.

 Are there any State Finals?

-For 2017, we will not be running State Finals due to numerous reasons (limited finances, no funding, logistics to name a few).
-Instead, AUSACA 2017 will consist of a Video Final (for all groups), with the top scoring groups nationally invited to progress through to the National Finals.
+No. For the last few years we have not run any State Finals due to numerous reasons (limited finances, no funding, logistics to name a few).
+Instead, AUSACA consists of a Video Final (for all groups), with the top scoring groups nationally invited to progress through to the National Finals.

 Does my registration fee allow me to see any of the finals?